 Pattern Notes

-- Before you dive into your project, take a moment to read through the pattern and identify the stitch and row counts that match the size you're making.
+- Before you begin your project, take a moment to review the pattern and identify the stitch and row counts that match the size you’re working with.

 - A ch 1 at the beginning of a row is not counted as a stitch.